Generally speaking the Thames Path is quite well served by public transport. Here we explore the public transport links of each of the 5 sections:

 Because the stations along the Thames Path are often on different lines, it’s not always straightforward to move between stations along the Path.
 For instance, a train from Hampton Court to Kingston, a walk of just 3 miles, can take half an hour.

-A quick note on the accessibility of the stations: Shepperton and Sunbury and both on the “wrong” side of the river and some distance away.
+A quick note on the accessibility of the stations: Shepperton and Sunbury are both on the “wrong” side of the river and some distance away.
 Weybridge and Walton are on the “right” side of the river but still some distance away.
 Chertsey is also a bit of a hike from the river.

-Richmond to Thames Barrier
+Richmond to Woolwich

 The final section of the Thames Path is well served by trains as the diagram below illustrates.
 A combination of rail and tube will get you up and down the path although you may have to change lines frequently.